The 5 Priorities for Optimal Health

 The way I regard my health and body now is vastly different than even two years ago before my surgery, or several years back when I decided to become a trainer and make health and fitness my life.
 I have much more respect for my body now-- and because of all of my autoimmune issues that forced me to really hone in on how I was treating my body, I've learned so much along the way on how to set my priorities.

-All of my training clients have the same goal, really.
+All training clients have the same goal, really.
 Optimal health.
 Because optimal health equals feeling strong and healthy, feeling fit, and probably looking pretty awesome because they tend to go hand in hand.

 When I first explain to them my general hierarchy of priorities from a trainer's perspective for achieving that optimal health, some can be surprised at the ranking order.
 After all, my title is officially personal trainer/fitness coach-- how on earth did I rank working out so low?!